 Number recognition game

 Need a quick game to kill time with your toddler or preschooler or an indoor activity for a rainy day?
-Put together this quick number matching game using post-it notes or our free printable.
+Put together this quick number matching game using post-it notes.

 It’s perfect for some quick entertainment and beginning to build number recognition skills.